-How to Create a Great Manufacturing Website
+How to Create a Great Manufacturing Website in 2020

 As a manufacturing company, you need a website that clearly exhibits your innovation and technological expertise to inspire prospects to contact to your sales team.
-Whether you’re designing a new website or making user-focused updates to your existing site, these tips will help you turn your website into a powerful marketing tool.
+Whether you’re designing a new website or making user-focused updates to your existing site, these tips will help you turn your manufacturing website into a powerful marketing tool.

 - A clean and professional logo